 Food Service

-Since changing caterers earlier in 2020, the food served in the First cabin was one of the best meals we’ve had on a flight.
-Credit has to be given where credit is due.
-DO&CO is a luxury caterers that BA signed a contract with, and we hope the level of finesse and quality of food continues to impress.
+Since BA changed caterers earlier in 2020, the food in the first class cabin was one of the best meals we’ve had on a flight.
+Credit where it’s due: DO&CO is a luxury caterer, and we hope this level of finesse and food quality sticks around.

 Main meal

-We often think that a good inflight menu is when you’re spoilt for choice and can’t decide on what you want to eat.
-On this occasion we wanted everything on offer on the menu!
-Dinner was the main meal being served.
-So that we can try everything on the menu (greedily) we opted to have all five courses for lunch.
-We started with canapés, starter, mains, dessert and a cheese course.
-For the mains, we opted for the seared fillet of beef and with this you got to choose your sides.
-It’s not often easy to cook steak right at 35,000 feet, and the fact that it came out pink is frankly impressive.
-One of the best things one the menu was definitely the chocolate dessert.
+We often judge an inflight menu by whether we’re spoilt for choice and can’t decide what to eat.
+On this flight, we wanted pretty much everything listed, which is both a compliment and a warning sign.
+Dinner was the main meal, so we greedily decided to try all five courses for lunch: canapés, starter, main, dessert and cheese.
+For the main, we chose the seared fillet of beef, which came with a choice of sides.
+It’s rarely easy to cook steak properly at 35,000 feet, so the fact it arrived pink was frankly impressive.
+The chocolate dessert was the standout, and easily one of the best things on the menu.

 Although the service was slow, it was paced correctly and we didn’t feel rushed to finish our food, instead we were given the opportunity to savour our meal.